 Creating fragrance oil is a highly imaginative and intricate process, beautifully marrying the worlds of art and science to create a multi-sensory experience that resonates with consumers.

-Perfumers are at the helm of fragrance oil creation.
+Perfumers are at the helm of fragrance oil manufacturing.
 They are both artists and scientists using a combination of natural raw materials and synthetic aroma chemicals in the same way as painters use colors or musicians use notes.
 Like a beautiful symphony or a great painting, a memorable fragrance evolves from an artistic blend of sensory messages and emotional impressions.

 These highly trained perfumers understand each material in isolation and then its reactivity with other materials.